somedeveloper00/DotsSample/README.md

 }
 ```
 Notice how it's a `struct` and inherits from `IComponentData`.
 If you had used a `class` instead, you would've created a *managed* component.
 That's not necessarily bad, but it's always better to try to use as little managed data as possible in ECS.
-Now, let's create out *Authoring* MonoBehaviour.
+Now, let's create an *Authoring* MonoBehaviour.
 It's a normal MonoBehaviour, only it doesn't have any systems inside it. just data.
-It's purpose is to convert to ECS at runtime, but show as a normal Game Object in Edit mode.
+It's purpose is to convert to ECS at runtime, but show as a normal Game Object in Editor.
 ```csharp
 public class MovingAuthoring : MonoBehaviour {
     public float moveSpeed;